5 Best Hammock Sleeping Pads for Camping

 After 7 months of living on the Appalachian Trail, this pad was serviceable for me.
 It did well on a hammock or in shelters for 2200 miles under various conditions.

 I slept from 90+ to freezing temps.
-It did the job of cushioning my nighty nights and keeping, in the woods, cold at bay.
+It did the job of cushioning my nighty nights and keeping the cold in the woods at bay.
 It is the best sleeping pad for hammock camping I’ve owned.

 Want to enjoy a double hammock with your loved one?
 Read about the best double matrasses for camping!